openworm/sibernetic/README.md

 ![Sibernetic](http://i.imgur.com/Hbsw6Zs.png)

-This is a C++ implementation of the Contractile SPH (Electrofluid) algorithm applied to C. elegans locomotion.
-Electrofluid is a modification of [Smoothed Particle Hydrodynamics](http://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics) developed for the [OpenWorm](http://openworm.org) project by Andrey Palyanov, Sergey Khayrulin and Mike Vella.
+Sibernetic is a fluid mechanics simulator developed for simulations of C. elegans in the [OpenWorm project](http://www.openworm.org) developed for the [OpenWorm](http://openworm.org) project by Andrey Palyanov, Sergey Khayrulin and Mike Vella..
+Sibernetic provides the first implementation of the PCISPH contractile matter algorithm for simulating muscle tissue and is applied to C. elegans locomotion.

+When driven by [Hodgkin Huxley dynamics](https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model) contractile matter is called Electrofluid.

+Sibernetic is primarily written in  C++ and OpenCL, it also provides a Python API.

 There is a separate effort lead by [Giovanni Idili](https://github.com/gidili) and [Sergey Khayrulin](https://github.com/skhayrulin) to port this code to Java, as part of the [Geppetto simulation framework](https://github.com/openworm/OpenWorm/wiki/Geppetto--Overview).